Update on Barclays’ ambition to be a net zero bank by 2050

 We have laid out a commitment to a much greater degree of so-called green financing.
-Our green financing in the first half of 2020 was nearly as much as for the whole of 2019.
+By the end of 2020 we had already facilitated £32.4bn of green finance.
 Definitions of green financing are perhaps not always as strong as they could be.
 One of our tasks for the future is to work with our peers on a common definition.
 We think that the drive to a cleaner world would be facilitated by more rigorous definitions in this area.
 Our Sustainable Finance Framework sets out our approach to classifying financing as sustainable, and references industry guidelines and principles.
 We welcome and encourage greater global harmonisation in the way this financing is defined, supported by improved data availability and company disclosures, and will be working with other financial institutionals towards this goal.

 Finally, we have made our climate challenge response a key responsibility of a new role on Barclays’ Executive Committee.
 Sasha Wiggins, Group Head of Public Policy and Corporate Responsibility, will guide the evolution of our approach, including the detailed work required to extend coverage to other sectors in Barclays’ financing portfolio and to update our methodology over time to track new benchmark scenarios as they are developed.
 We have also appointed a Group Head of Climate Risk.

 The extra detail and targets we are sharing today are another step towards achieving our net zero ambition, and make it easier for you to hold us accountable.
 In aligning our portfolio to the goals of the Paris Agreement, and through real progress towards our green financing commitment, we hope we are already making a contribution to the transition.